janosh/matbench-discovery/models/mace/readme.md

 ## MACE formation energy predictions on WBM test set

-This submission uses the [`2023-08-14-mace-yuan-trained-mptrj-04.model`](https://figshare.com/ndownloader/files/42374049) checkpoint trained by Yuan Chiang on the [MPtrj dataset](https://figshare.com/articles/dataset/23713842).
+The original MACE submission used the 2M parameter checkpoint [`2023-08-14-mace-yuan-trained-mptrj-04.model`](https://figshare.com/ndownloader/files/42374049) trained by Yuan Chiang on the [MPtrj dataset](https://figshare.com/articles/dataset/23713842).
 We initially tested the `2023-07-14-mace-universal-2-big-128-6.model` checkpoint trained on the much smaller [original M3GNet training set](https://figshare.com/articles/dataset/MPF_2021_2_8/19470599) which we received directly from Ilyes Batatia.
 MPtrj-trained MACE performed better and was used for the Matbench Discovery v1 submission.

+In late October (received 2023-10-29), Philipp Benner trained a much larger 16M parameter MACE for over 100 epochs in MPtrj which achieved an (at the time SOTA) F1 score of 0.64 and DAF of 3.13.

 ### Convergence criteria